 Contracting and Funding Disbursement

-Historic South Downtown (HSD) is a state-created agency responsible for preserving, restoring, and promoting the health, safety, and cultural identity of Seattle’s Pioneer Square and Chinatown-International District neighborhoods.
+Historic South Downtown is a state-created agency responsible for preserving, restoring, and promoting the health, safety, and cultural identity of Seattle’s Pioneer Square and Chinatown-International District neighborhoods.

-HSD recently received funding from King County Transit Oriented Development bonds that will be distributed to the communities we serve via a competitive grantmaking process.
+Historic South Downtown recently received funding from King County Transit Oriented Development bonds that will be distributed to the communities we serve via a competitive grantmaking process.
 This Request for Proposals is the first in a series of proposal rounds that will distribute at least $4.2M in funding between now and 2022.

 Those interested in receiving updates about this and future funding opportunities should sign up for our mailing list.